gavlyukovskiy/spring-boot-data-source-decorator/README.md

 Params:[]
 ```

-You can add custom `QueryExecutionListener` by registering them in the context, as well you can override `ParameterTransformer`, `QueryTransformer` and `ConnectionIdManager`:
+You can add custom `QueryExecutionListener` by registering them in the context, as well you can override `ParameterTransformer`, `QueryTransformer`, `ConnectionIdManager` and `AbstractSlowQueryLoggingListener`:
 ```java
 @Bean
 public QueryExecutionListener queryExecutionListener() {